Royersford Modular Model Railroaders

 See photos from some of our past shows.

-Club members meet weekly, on Tuesday evenings, to work on their modules and plan future shows.
+Club members meet from time to time - sometimes in person, sometimes via zoom - usually on Tuesday evenings, to work on their modules or plan future shows.
 Shows and occasional work sessions are held on selected weekends.
-Most of these meetings are now held at members' homes, since we have left our location in Royersford.
+Most of the in-person meetings are now held at members' homes, since we have left our location in Royersford.
 While we were glad to have the opportunity to use that space for several years, the space no longer fit our needs.

 Unfortunately, after six years of building, and before even one public show could be held, they lost their home there, and had to repeat the demolition and moving process.